treeverse/lakeFS/clients/java/docs/CommitsApi.md

 <a name="logBranchCommits"></a>
 # **logBranchCommits**
-> CommitList logBranchCommits(repository, branch, after, amount)
+> CommitList logBranchCommits(repository, branch, sourceMetarange, after, amount)

 get commit log from branch.
 Deprecated: replaced by logCommits by passing branch name as ref